Stassie Karanikolaou Flaunts Incredible Curves In Crop Top & Tiny Shorts While Baking Muffins

 Kylie also shared the snap on Instagram, along with a sweet message about their friendship in the caption.

-“just a brunette and a blonde with an unbreakable bond,” wrote the billionaire.
+“[J]ust a brunette and a blonde with an unbreakable bond,” wrote the billionaire.

 Kylie and Stassie do appear to be closer than ever.
-While the pair have been friends since they were pre-teens, their relationship seemed to have strengthen after Kylie cut ties with Jordyn Woods, reported Us Weekly.
+While the pair have been friends since they were pre-teens, their relationship seemed to have strengthened after Kylie cut ties with Jordyn Woods, reported Us Weekly.

 While ending the friendship was painful, Kylie believed that it was necessary in order for her to mature.

 “She was my security blanket, she lived with me, we did everything together.
 I just felt like, ‘Oh, I have Jordyn, I don’t need anything else.
-I feel like there’s a part of me that needed to grow without her,” revealed the founder of Kylie Cosmetics on an episode of Keeping Up With the Kardashians.
+I feel like there’s a part of me that needed to grow without her,” revealed the founder of Kylie Cosmetics on an episode of Keeping Up with the Kardashians.

 The publication surmised, however, that Stassie may have replaced Jordyn as Kylie’s right-hand woman.